 There is a Stakeholder Board established at the faculty.
 Discussions with members of this board have been taken place during the on-site-visit.
-International experts and evaluators had the impression that this board is quite active and concerned.
+International experts and evaluators had the impression that this board is quite active and attentive.
 The monitoring includes surveys of employers to determine the competences needed in the labor market, analyzes carried out in collaboration with stakeholders and examples of improvements based on stakeholders' evaluations of the study program.

-The study program undergoes regular checks to establish whether the estimated workload (ECTS) allocation of students and the defined learning outcomes are achievable, realistic and adequate.

-As already mentioned before, the course syllabus determines regular assessments of students' achieved results in the course. (see also SER).
+The study program undergoes regular checks to establish whether the estimated workload allocation (ECTS) of students and the defined learning outcomes are achievable, realistic and adequate.
+The course syllabus determines regular assessments of students' achieved results in the course.

 It is confirmed in the SER that FAV established the AGRO Career Center for Jobs, since its establishment 40 young graduates in agriculture have been placed in private agribusiness companies.
-The department maintains constant contact with graduates and often mediates their employment through cooperation with private companies, banks, agencies.
+The department maintains constant contact with graduates and often mediates their employment through cooperation with private companies and agencies.

 There is a stakeholder survey established.
-Each academic year, the University of Prishtina through SEMS assesses the academic staff.
+Each academic year, the UP through SEMS assesses the academic staff.
 The assessment results are made public.
 Student visits, organized by the Department of Agricultural Economics, to agricultural businesses, allow constant contact with employers from whom feedback is received as well as from employed students and also a list of cooperation with private companies and agencies is provided by the Department.
 The ET trusts this statement and recommends to keep up with this integrated system of information flow.